cloudsqueeze/aws-lambda/README.md

+# T2 unlimited lambda

-# Trigger Lambda that enables T2 unlimited when CPUCreditBalance is below a threshold
+Trigger Lambda that enables T2 unlimited when CPUCreditBalance is below a threshold Lambda is invoked by SNS triggered Alarm

-Enable T2 unlimited in case CPUCredits hit a specific threshold.
-Lambda is invoked by SNS triggered Alarm

 # How to use